Search Engine Optimization (SEO) - Starter Guide

 In this article

-2. How to submit a sitemap and robots.txt
+2. How to submit a sitemap & robots.txt

 3. Help Google understand your content